 I’ve got my hands on the ZenBook 14 UX431 series several weeks ago, the most affordable model in the current ZenBook 14 lineup as of mid-2019.

 I haven’t written about it at that time, but since this is not yet available here in Europe and the proper review has been thus delayed, I decided to come back and share with you some of my impressions based on my hands-on experience at the launch event.

-We’ll go through the UX431’s main traits, the strong points, its potential quirks and also add my feedback on how this compares to the higher tier 14-inch Asus ZenBooks, the Zenbook 14 UX433, and the newer Zenbook S13 UX392, as well as the other competitors in its niche.
+We’ll go through the UX431’s main traits, the strong points, its potential quirks and also add my feedback on how this compares to the higher tier 14-inch Asus ZenBooks, such as the Zenbook 14 UX433 or the newer Zenbook S13 UX392, as well as the other competitors in its niche.

 Asus’s ZenBooks are usually competitive in most regions, and the ZenBook 14 UX431 is the most affordable on them all, starting at around $800 for a UX433FA configuration that will suit most casual buyers.
 That comes with a Core i5 Whiskey Lake processor, 8 GB of RAM, 256 GB of SSD storage and a FHD IPS screen.
 A metallic build, a full set of ports, quad speakers and a backlit keyboard add up, as well as a 47 Wh battery that offers about 5 hours of daily use and 6-8 hours of video, making this a compelling package for the price.

 We’ll get to that in a second, but first, have a look at the specs sheets below, where I’ve placed the UX431 next to the ZenBook 14 UX433 and the ZenBook UX392 higher-tier, and more expensive, alternatives.

 |Asus ZenBook UX431 FA/FN||Asus ZenBook UX433 FA/FN – review||Asus ZenBook UX392 FA/FN – review|